keeyanajones/ml-ops/templates/README.md

 These templates provide a starting point for implementing robust MLOps practices with Vertex AI and Gemini.
 Remember to replace all placeholder values (e.g., your-gcp-project-id, your-bucket, your-email@example.com, YOUR_ENDPOINT_ID, YOUR_TRAINING_TABLE, YOUR_PROJECT_NUMBER) with your actual Google Cloud project and resource details.

 ## New Templates
- - custom_training_job.py: A Python script serving as an entry point for a custom Vertex AI Training job.
+ - **custom_training_job.py:** A Python script serving as an entry point for a custom Vertex AI Training job.
 This is fundamental for training custom TensorFlow models.
- - custom_prediction_routine.py: A Python script for a custom prediction routine used with Vertex AI Endpoints.
+ - **custom_prediction_routine.py:** A Python script for a custom prediction routine used with Vertex AI Endpoints.
 Essential for handling specific input/output formats, pre/post-processing for your anomaly detection model, or integrating with your React frontend.
- - data_labeling_job.yaml: A YAML configuration for defining a Vertex AI Data Labeling job.
+ - **data_labeling_job.yaml:** A YAML configuration for defining a Vertex AI Data Labeling job.
 Crucial for vision tasks, especially if you need to label normal/anomaly images.
- - vertex_pipeline_component.py: A Python script demonstrating how to create a reusable Kubeflow Pipelines (KFP) component, which is the building block for Vertex AI Pipelines.
+ - **vertex_pipeline_component.py:** A Python script demonstrating how to create a reusable Kubeflow Pipelines (KFP) component, which is the building block for Vertex AI Pipelines.
- - gcp_resource_setup.sh: A shell script to automate the creation of common GCP resources (e.g., GCS buckets, Vertex AI project settings) needed for a new project setup.
+ - **gcp_resource_setup.sh:** A shell script to automate the creation of common GCP resources (e.g., GCS buckets, Vertex AI project settings) needed for a new project setup.
 This helps with the "Getting Started" experience.
- - model_card_template.md: A Markdown template for documenting your trained models, promoting transparency and responsible AI.
+ - **model_card_template.md:** A Markdown template for documenting your trained models, promoting transparency and responsible AI.

-## More Comming Soon